TobiasGruening/ARU-Net/README.md

 3. Clone the Repo

 ### Demo
+to run the demo follow:
++ open a shell
-Open a shell.
-Make sure Tensorflow is available, e.g., go to docker environment, activate conda, ...
++ make sure Tensorflow is available, e.g., go to docker environment, activate conda, ...
-Navigate to ./ARU-Net and run
++ navigate to ....../ARU-Net
++ run
 ```
 python run_demo_inference.py
 ```